Passed

 What it does

-This bill would reauthorize the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs through FY2031 and modify how they operate.
-It would require federal agencies to evaluate the security risks of applicant small businesses, and mandate that agencies notify denied applicants of the security-based reasons for rejection.
+This bill would reauthorize the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs through FY2031, which provide competitive awards to small businesses for research and development with commercial potential.
+It would require federal agencies to evaluate security risks of applicants and notify denied applicants of the basis for rejection.
 It would also cap the number of proposals a single small business may submit per fiscal year, expand training for agency contracting officers on Phase III commercialization awards, and create new "strategic breakthrough allocations" — additional Phase II awards for businesses in critical technology areas that secure matching funds.

 Who benefits